Home >> Research Progress

 The results indicated that fine-root traits were the most important determinants of the compositions and structures of the rhizospheric phoD-harboring bacteria communities and thus influenced the availability of rhizospheric phosphorus.
 In addition, the plasticity of the fine-root traits of desert species to environmental shifts (different P-supply levels) significantly influences on the rhizospheric communities of phoD-harboring bacteria.

-“Fine-root morphological traitshave gradually become the main root traits regulating soil phosphorus availability as the plants grow,” said GAO Yanju, First author of the study.
+“Fine-root morphological traitshave gradually become the main root traits regulating soil phosphorus availability as the plants grow,” said GAO Yanju, first author of the study.

 Article link: https://doi.org/10.1111/1365-2435.14635